How to check if a website is safe: an 11-step guide

 1. Know what happens if you visit an unsafe website

 The first step to avoiding fake websites is to know what you'll see if you ever inadvertently land on an unsafe site.
-Most modern browsers are designed to make navigating the internet easier and safer.
-If you visit a site with known safety issues, the browser will usually inform you by presenting a fullscreen warning about the dangers of continuing to that page.
+Most modern browsers are designed to flag unsafe sites if they determine you’re about to connect to one.
+If you visit a site with known safety issues, the browser will usually inform you by presenting a full-screen warning about the dangers of continuing to that page.

 These warnings might say that your connection is not private or that you’re heading toward a deceptive site.
 If you see one of these warnings, close the window or click “back to safety” to avoid a potentially unsafe site.
 If you know that a site is safe, click on “Advanced” to proceed.